 The house turned out to be a digs of sorts—tie-dye cloths displayed on the walls, as if beautiful tapestries—and once I’d done my lame little show, this mysterious blessing of a woman said: “I’ll take some; I’ll have a dinner party.”
 She bought two boxes: beef wellingtons and king prawns.
 (Don’t feel alarmed or misled by the sudden inclusion of beef on the offerings.
 While fish was a mainstay there were experiments with other foodstuffs).
 Outside my bosses saw me two boxes lighter and slapped each other on the back.
 “I knew it!’’
 Boss 1 said to Boss 2.
 “I knew it would work!”

 I never figured out what “it" was.
 At the time, in the vanity induced by my sales endorphin rush, I speculated that while I didn’t have the aesthetic makings of a tequila promo girl—those echelons!—I was relatively fetching in the fishman industry.
 A pale 18-year-old with dyed blonde hair, who had tried her best to get into soft-core sex work and failed.
+I looked almost exploited.
 Maybe that was “it.”
-The brown-haired woman had certainly handled me with the kind of deferential tenderness usually displayed by celebrity ambassadors to whatever-the-cause.
+The brown-haired woman had certainly handled me with the deferential tenderness usually displayed by celebrity ambassadors to whatever-the-cause.

 In the years since I have often wondered about that first door.
 She was so young and I have no idea how she could afford to spend a hundred pounds on beef wellingtons and king prawns just like that.
 Maybe she had just sold a tech start up?
 More likely she was stoned.
 Sometimes I think about her surf and turf dinner party, with all her kind friends gathered around in her tie-dye cavern.
 For her sake alone, I hope this food was as good as I was saying.